Graduate Student Seminars

 Seminars allow faculty and graduate students to engage in rich conversations and innovative scholarship with colleagues from a wide range of disciplines.
 Learn about upcoming seminars below, and sign up for one or more of the individual mailing lists.
 Propose a seminar here.

-Co-directors: Stan Link (Blair School of Music), Leah Lowe (Theatre), Vesna Pavlović (Art), Jonathan Rattner (Art/Cinema & Media Arts), Nancy Reisman (English), and Rebecca VanDiver (History of Art/Architecture)
+Co-directors: Stan Link (Blair School of Music), Leah Lowe (Theatre), Jonathan Rattner (Art/Cinema & Media Arts), and Nancy Reisman (English)

 The Art Seminar brings together Vanderbilt faculty who conduct or reflect on creative research.
 Consisting of makers/researchers from art, creative writing, cinema and media arts, art history and theater departments, along with the Blair School of Music, this seminar creates a forum for sharing and comparing processes of production and discussing current topics relevant to our work as creative research academics.